evannetwork/vade/README.md

 ## Plugins

-Plugins are the modules, that perform the actual work in the `Library` module.
+Plugins are the modules, that perform the actual work in the `Vade` module.
 This project already has one plugin included `RustStorageCache`, which can be used as a refrence for creating own plugins.

 ### Create new Plugins

-Developing plugins for `ssi` is can be done by implementing one or more traits from `use ssi::library::traits::*`, e.g.
+Developing plugins for `vade` is can be done by implementing one or more traits from `use vade::library::traits::*`, e.g.

 - `DidResolver`
 - `VcResolver`